Teaching in 2019

-Kate is interested in supervising research students working on international political thought and critical security studies broadly conceived, including topics on vulnerability, mourning, trauma, and suffering.
-She particularly enjoys interdisciplinary co-supervision, and has co-supervised students in conjunction with scholars from Philosophy, Art History, Wai-te-Ata Press, Education, and Sociology as well as from within Political Science and International Relations.
-Recently completed supervisions include: 'Emancipating space from the conditions of violence: ‘The Broken Middle and Inaugurated Mourning in Israel and Palestine'; ‘Communicating a Culture of Peace in Aotearoa New Zealand: The Vision of Peace Through Unity’; and ‘Mourning and its Obstruction: A Rosean take on Critical Security Studies’.
+I am interested in supervising research students working on international political thought and critical theory broadly conceived, including topics on vulnerability, mourning, trauma, and suffering.
+I particularly enjoy interdisciplinary co-supervision, and have co-supervised students in conjunction with scholars from Philosophy, Art History, Wai-te-ata Press, Education, Media Studies and Sociology as well as from within Political Science and International Relations.

 - ‘Critical International Ethics: Knowing/Acting Differently’, in Brent J. Steele and Eric Heinz (eds.)
-Routledge Handbook of Ethics and International Relations (Routledge, 2018).
+Routledge Handbook of Ethics and International Relations (Routledge, 2018), pp. 160-172.

-- Recognition and Global Politics: Critical Encounters between State and World, edited with Patrick Hayden (Manchester: Manchester University Press, 2016).
+- Recognition and Global Politics: Critical Encounters between State and World, co-edited with Patrick Hayden (Manchester: Manchester University Press, 2016).

-- 'Unsettling Pedagogy: Recognition, Vulnerability, and the International' in Patrick Hayden and Kate Schick (eds.), Recognition and Global Politics: Critical Encounters between State and World (Manchester: Manchester University Press, 2016).
+- 'Unsettling Pedagogy: Recognition, Vulnerability, and the International' in Patrick Hayden and Kate Schick (eds.), Recognition and Global Politics: Critical Encounters between State and World (Manchester: Manchester University Press, 2016), pp. 25-44.

-- Patrick Hayden and Kate Schick, 'Recognition and the International: Meanings, Limits, Manifestations' in Patrick Hayden and Kate Schick (eds.), Recognition and Global Politics: Critical Encounters between State and World (Manchester: Manchester University Press, 2016).
+- Patrick Hayden and Kate Schick, 'Recognition and the International: Meanings, Limits, Manifestations' in Patrick Hayden and Kate Schick (eds.), Recognition and Global Politics: Critical Encounters between State and World (Manchester: Manchester University Press, 2016), pp. 1-22.